nerdofmouth/agency-stack/docs/pages/components/pgvector.md

 title: pgvector - PostgreSQL Vector Extension - AgencyStack Documentation
 ---

+## Migration Notice (2025-04-20)

+> **Note:** As of April 2025, pgvector installation and validation is now governed by the unified `preflight_check_agencystack` logic in `common.sh`.
+All prerequisite and fix scripts have been deprecated and removed.
+See the Makefile and install_pgvector.sh for details.

 # pgvector

 pgvector is a PostgreSQL extension that adds support for vector similarity search, enabling AI-powered semantic search capabilities within your existing PostgreSQL database.